OxfordHCC/app-store-scraper/README.md

 ### privacy

 Retrieves the ratings for the app.
-Currently only for US App Store.
+Currently only for UK App Store.
 Options:

 * `id`: the iTunes "trackId" of the app, for example `553834731` for Candy Crush Saga.